 I am back to focusing on my teen.
 More importantly, I am going to concentrate on raising a strong daughter.
 I want her to know all the money, clothes, purses, and fame cannot make a person happy.
 If that were the case, we would have many more happy Americans.

 Instead, we have a lot of depressed Americans.
 America has one of the highest rates of depression.
 Our teens are included in this statistic.
 Social media is to blame for a lot of this depression.
 Here is an infographic on The State of Mental Health in America (2018).

-Our teens constantly compare their things with each other and post it on Instagram/Snapchat, etc. Other teens look at social media for a while and get depressed.
+Our teens constantly compare their things with each other and post them on Instagram/Snapchat, etc. Other teens look at social media for a while and get depressed.
 They are upset they don’t have those things or weren’t invited to a certain party.

-There has got to be more to life than posting your purse, clothes, shoes, car, or who you are with on Social Media.
+There has got to be more to life than posting your purse, clothes, shoes, car, or who you are with on social media.
 I’d be depressed, too, if this were all I looked at during the day.

 Where Is Your Focus?

 Is your focus on your teen’s character?
 Or is it focused on the accumulation of stuff, popularity, and position?
 I had to ask this question to myself often when my kids were growing up.

 We are so concerned about them having the right purse, outfit, car, and status.
 Maybe we have lost focus on them as a person and their character.
 Who are our children becoming?

 Are they more concerned with the external than the internal?
 Are WE more concerned with external than internal?
 Take time to honestly asses your child’s character.
 Ask yourself where they are emotionally, mentally, and spiritually.